 \section{Abstract}

-Rapid reliability assessment of transportation networks can enhance preparedness, risk mitigation and response management procedures related to these systems.
-Network reliability approaches commonly consider network-level responses, and due to computational cost do not consider the more detailed node-level responses.
-In this paper, we propose a rapid seismic reliability assessment approach for bridge networks based on graph neural networks, where node-level connectivities, between points of interest and other nodes, are quantified under probabilistic bridge conditions and earthquake events.
-Via numerical experiments on transportation systems in California, we demonstrate the accuracy, computational efficiency and robustness of the proposed approach compared to the Monte Carlo approach.
+Rapid reliability assessment of transportation networks can enhance preparedness, risk mitigation, and response management procedures related to these systems.
+Network reliability analysis commonly considers network-level performance and does not consider the more detailed node-level responses due to computational cost.
+In this paper, we propose a rapid seismic reliability assessment approach for bridge networks based on graph neural networks, where node-level connectivities, between points of interest and other nodes, are evaluated under probabilistic seismic scenarios.
+Via numerical experiments on transportation systems in California, we demonstrate the accuracy, computational efficiency, and robustness of the proposed approach compared to the Monte Carlo approach.